BenchLabs/bench-technology-handbook/software-development-principles.md

 To put this principle into practice in a shape-up world, remember that although timelines are not variable, scope is.
 If something cannot be shipped of acceptable quality by the end of a cycle, the scope must change.

+___

+## See it through

+TODO: something here about sheparding your code all the way through deployment and into production - verify!